-Sustainable Marine is a provider of coastal and nearshore renewable energy solutions.
-Its goal is to power island and coastal communities, and energise the blue economy using sustainable forms of energy generation.
+Sustainable Marine was founded in 2012 to develop coastal and nearshore renewable energy solutions.
+Its goal was to power island and coastal communities, and energise the blue economy using sustainable forms of energy generation.
+Previous to EMEC demonstrations, the company tested a 100 kW PLAT-O prototype off the Isle of Wight.

-EMEC are currently working with Sustainable Marine on the UMACK project which is looking to develop and demonstrate a generic foundation mooring solution to reduce cost and improve operations and maintenance methods.
+Sustainable Marine then developed its next iteration of its floating tidal energy platform, the PLAT-I which was demonstrated in Canada which became the first floating in-stream tidal technology to generate power into the Nova Scotia grid.
+EMEC continued working with Sustainable Marine on the UMACK project to develop and demonstrate a generic foundation mooring solution to reduce cost and improve operations and maintenance methods.

 - October 2018: CorPower and Sustainable Marine Energy join forces to tackle foundations and moorings